gofynd/fdk-client-swift/documentation/application/POSCART.md

-Lists available delivery modes for the cart.
+Use this API to get the delivery modes (home-delivery/store-pickup) along with a list of pickup stores available for a given cart at a given PIN Code.
+User can then view the address of a pickup store with the help of store-address API.

 *Returned Response:*